Please put your answers to written questions in this lab, if any, in a Markdown file named

 gsampler2D is just a placeholder for any one of these types.

-At this stage, you should see something cute like this on your screen!
+With the bug fixed, you should see something cute like this on your screen!

 Congrats on making it through textures in OpenGL!
 Feel free to treat this point as a stopping point for week 1 of this lab.
 Take a well deserved break and come back for the finale: framebuffers!